abitdodgy/words_counted/README.md

 # Words Counted

-Words Counted is a Ruby word counter and string analyser.
+Words Counted is a Ruby word (or anything--see custom regexp) counter and string analyser.
 It includes some handy utility methods that go beyond word counting.
 You can use this gem to get word desnity, words and their number of occurrences, the highest occurring words, and few more things.

-You can also pass in your custom criteria for splitting strings in the form of a custom regexp.
+You can also pass in your custom criteria for splitting strings in the form of a custom regexp, which affords you a great deal of flexibility, whether you want to count words, numbers, or special characters.

 ### Features